msudgh/syncshell/README.md

 ```

 #### Tests
-Before submiting your PR by running the below command to be sure about passing test cases.
+Before submiting your PR, Execute the below command to be sure about passing test cases.
 ```bash
 $ pytest -c pytest.ini -s
 ```